ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

      ```
      {: pre}

-   - For other distributions, please consult the OS vendor documentation.
+   - For other distributions, consult the OS vendor documentation.

-4. Verify multipath is working.
+4. Verify that multipath is working.
    - RHEL 6:
      ```
      multipath -l
      ```
      {: pre}

-     If it returns blank at this time it is working.
+     If it returns blank, it's working.

    - CentOS 7:
      ```